nunit/docs/docs/articles/nunit/technical-notes/nunit-internals/specs/Include-and-Exclude-Attributes-Spec.md

 ##### 1. Named Properties

 As illustrated in the first two examples, this approach allows us to clearly separate the namespaces for each selection domain.
 Comma-separated values are intended to be alternatives, so the second example would include the test under either Win7 or Win8.
-Separate properties (domains) would be anded together.
+Separate properties (domains) would be "and-ed" together.

 ##### 2. Prefixes